aaqsr/cs488-project/README.md

 For more details, kindly see the technical report as well as the extensive code documentation available via `doxygen`.
 Documentation should be generated in the `docs/compiled/` folder when the project is compiled, provided `doxygen` is available.

+See `videos/` for videos that demo the various objectives listed at the bottom of this file.

 # How to Build This?

 CMake gave us a lot of problems throughout development.